Location

 The hospital facility demonstrates its public commitment to Mama Certified through the distribution of physical, digital and portable communication tools.

-Training & Staff Engagement i
+Training & Staff Engagement Why It Matters

 Training helps hospital staff recognize that biases exist and helps them take steps to reduce the impact of those biases on workplace interactions and decisions.

-Three members of hospital facility leadership serve on the Cradle Cincinnati Learning Collaborative Circle of Advisors.
+The hospital facility has two members of their hospital system that serve on the Cradle Cincinnati Learning Collaborative Circle of Advisors.

 Centering the voices of those with lived experiences is essential for creating a more inclusive, equitable, and empathetic society.
 It fosters a culture of listening, learning, and empathy, ultimately leading to better outcomes for all members of society.